What we can (still) learn from Dr. Ruth

 We've written about this before and received a strong response, which is why it shouldn't have been in the least surprising to see the throngs of folks lined up to see Dr. Ruth Westheimer, speaking during LeadingAge's annual conference on Monday.

 She fittingly fronted an exhibit called Sex, Drugs and Rock 'n' Roll.
 It was downright inspiring to see this 89-year-old woman, all of 4 feet 7 inches, still commanding her microphone and a rapt crowd, and making jokes.
-She knew her audience well, talking about the challenges and importance senior living providers face.
+She knew her audience well, talking about the challenges senior living providers face.

 To back up for younger readers, it's hard to overstate what Dr. Ruth meant to a generation of folks, or how important she was to the culture in the 1980s.
 Through her show “Good Sex!
 With Dr. Ruth Westheimer” she answered people's question in a call-in radio show.
 Remember, this was before the Internet, and people often didn't want to query their friends with questions like “My girlfriend is more sexually experienced than me; what do I do?”